• Skip to main content

 • Facebook

-I played this game as a fun math activity with both my 10 year old and my 7 year old, and it's a good math activity for after school.
+I played this game as a fun math activity with both my 10-year-old and my 7-year -, and it's a good math activity for after school and a great variation of tic-tac-toe.
 Of course my older son caught on very quickly but I coached my younger son along until he was able to trick me once or twice (I won't say exactly how many times.
 I have a reputation to protect.)

 What you need: